FredYeye/game-data-reader/README.md

 # game-data-reader
-Proof-of-concept pasta code to read various data from games.
+Pasta code to display various data from games, such as internal rank.

 ## Currently supported emulators:
 bsnes v115